carpedm20/UNIST-portal-bot/README.md

- UNIST portal bot
+ UNIST Portal bot
 =====

-## What is Comgong Job ##
+## What is Portal bot ##

-This is a python code for UNIST portal bot.
+This is a python code for Portal bot.

 Portal bot is a program that uploads the UNIST's portal announcements to facebook automatically.